moldis-group/home/teaching.md

 #### _What are some good text books to consult for QM-1?:_

+In the next years, we may offer the QM-1 course based on combination of these texts.

 1. _Modern Quantum Mechanics_, J. J. Sakurai, J. J. Napolitano, Cambridge University Press (Edition-3, 2021).
 2. _Principle of Quantum Mechanics_, R. Shankar, Springer (Edition-2, Sixth Indian Reprint 2015).
 3. _Introduction to Quantum Mechanics_ D. J. Griffiths, D. F. Schroeter, Cambridge University Press (Edition-3, 2018).
 4. _Quantum Physics_ Michel Le Bellac, Cambridge University Press (Edition-1, 2006).
 5. _Quantum Mechanics: Fundamentals_, Kurt Gottfried Tung-Mow Yan, Springer (EDition-2, 2003).

+There are several books that discuss certain topics remarkably well.
+Here are some.

+1. _Introductory Quantum Mechanics_, Richard L. Liboff, Pearson (Edition-4, 2002).
+2. _A Modern Approach to Quantum Mechanics_, John S. Townsend, Viva (First Indian Edition, 2010, Reprinted 2017).

+Further, there is a long list of classic texts that I will list some other time.

 #### _Notes on selected topics:_